sVoxelDev/spigot-plugin-template/Readme.md

 > **Note** This setup is actual only for IntelliJ

-- Create a new Github project using this template
+- Create a new Github project using this template.
+- Add the `ARTIFACTORY_USER` and `ARTIFACTORY_PASSWORD` secrets to your Github project.
-- Clone this repository and open it in IntelliJ
+- Clone this repository and open it in IntelliJ.
-- Import the project with gradle
+- Import the project with gradle.
 - Go into the gradle.properties file and update the variables.
+- Update this `README` with your links and project information.
 - Then execute the **setupServer** run configuration and the template will download the server jar file.

-Then you can start coding :)
+Please read the [Contributing Guidelines](CONTRIBUTING.md) before submitting any pull requests or opening issues.

 ## Deploy Task